 "Oh, you must think me mad, when I tell you that they were not human eyes, but devilish eyes of the fiend."

 "Devilish eyes of the fiend you say.
 Surely, you must have mistaken their eyes.
-Are you certain, you did not confuse the children, with deer or some other animal of the region?"
+Are you certain, you did not confuse the children, with a deer or some other animal of the region?"
 I asked him.

 He nodded his head slowly, and answered tentatively, "No, I am certain of what I saw my lord.
 They were demons or witches."

 "A witch you say?
 Can you describe the strange lady?
 Was she old or young?
 Was she tall or short?
 Was she light-skinned or dark-skin?"
-I continued the questioning.
+I had continued the questioning.

 "She was in her forties or so, and of medium stature.
 She was light-skinned also.
 This is all vaguely what I recall my lord," he replied.